SAMMISolutions/docs/doc_posts/_components/core.md

 - **Check for Updates** - checks for new updates, allows you to update SAMMI and view patch notes

 ### OBS Connections
 Allows you to set up your OBS connection.
-Multiple connections and multiple OBSWS protocols are supported.
+Multiple connections and multiple OBSWS protocols are supported.\
+Learn more about setting up an OBS connection in our [Integrations-OBS]({{ "integrations/obs" | relative_url }}) section.

 {% include image.html w="50" src="obs_connection.png" alt="OBS Connections" %}

-Learn more about setting up an OBS connection in our [Integrations-OBS]({{ "integrations/obs" | relative_url }}) section.

 ### Twitch Connections
-Allows you to connect SAMMI Core to your Twitch account (or multiple accounts) to listen for new events, send chat messages, and use other Twitch commands.
+Allows you to connect SAMMI Core to your Twitch account (or multiple accounts) to listen for new events, send chat messages, and use other Twitch commands.\
+Find out more about Twitch connection in our [Integrations-Twitch]({{ "integrations/twitch" | relative_url }}) section.
 {% include image.html w="75" src="twitch_connection.png" alt="Twitch Connections" %}
-Find out more about Twitch connection in our [Integrations-Twitch]({{ "integrations/twitch" | relative_url }})section.

 ### YouTube Connection
-Allows you to connect SAMMI Core to your YouTube account to listen for new events, send chat messages, and use other YouTube commands.
+Allows you to connect SAMMI Core to your YouTube account to listen for new events, send chat messages, and use other YouTube commands.\
 Find out more about Twitch connection in our [Integrations-Youtube]({{ "integrations/youtube" | relative_url }}) section.

 {% include image.html w="50" src="youtube_connection.png" alt="YouTube Connection" %}